celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.error_whitelist

-    If the sending of error e-emails is enabled for this task, then this is a whitelist of exceptions to actually send e-mails about.
+    If the sending of error e-mails is enabled for this task, then this is a white list of exceptions to actually send e-mails about.

 .. attribute:: Task.serializer